soham-samanta/OOP-LAB_KiiT-3rd-Sem/README.md

 # DISCLAIMER: These Solutions are only for educational purpose.
 Please don't missuse.

-This Repository Contains all the solutions for the DSA Lab assignments of 3rd semester, KiiT University.
+This Repository Contains all the solutions for the OOP Lab assignments of 3rd semester, KiiT University.

 - LA = Lab Assignments
 - <b>HA = Home Assingment